rainbowdashlabs/lyna/Readme.md

 _Trivia: Lyna is the captain of the defensive guard at Crystarium in the critically acclaimed MMORPG Final Fantasy XIV, which includes a free trial that includes the entirety of "A Realm Reborn" AND the award-winning "Heavensward" expansion up to level 60 with no restrictions on playtime._

+*The bot is functional, but considered beta.
+Not everything can be changed via commands yet.*